aharonium/opensiddur.org/posts/posts/prayers-that-hurt-public-prayer-in-interfaith-settings-by-arnold-resnicoff-2009_(arnold.resnicoff_2019-02-17).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <strong><em>Shared Images</em>.</strong> When Abraham prayed with Melchizedek (Genesis 14) this non- Jewish priest offered a prayer to “the most high God, the possessor of heaven and earth.”
 One modern rabbinical commentary points out that this may be the first example of persons of different faiths searching for a “shared image” in order to join together in prayer.
-The story may be an appropriate basis for our prayer, “in the Lord's name,” which may allow everyone with a theistic belief system to say amen, even if the words take on different meanings within the different traditions.
+The story may be an appropriate basis for our prayer, “in the Lord's name,” which may allow everyone with a theistic belief system to say <em>amen</em>, even if the words take on different meanings within the different traditions.
 The Bible offers many shared images.
 So we may pray together to God as savior, redeemer, shepherd, creator, and king.
 Even the image of the Holy Spirit possesses a Jewish meaning.
 It comes from the Jewish idea of .ru'aḥ ha-kodesh.
 </div></td></tr>